seasketch/geoprocessing/website/docs/tutorials/newproject.md

 ?
 Type of data?
 Vector
 ```

-Assuming you are using the [FSM data](#example-data-for-tutorial) from Allen Coral Atlas available now in your `data/src` directory.
-Let's import the `reefextent` vector data from the geopackage.
+Now import the `reefextent` vector data from the geopackage.

 ```bash
 ?
 Enter path to src file (with filename) data/src/reefextent.gpkg